spreaker/python-lambda-powertools/README.md

 Lambda Powertools is a package encapsulating utilities and best practices used to write Python Lambda functions at Spreaker.

-## Local development

-TODO

 ## Components

 ### PowerHandler

-PowerHandler wraps a traditional Lambda handler and makes it smarter.
+PowerHandler wraps a traditional Lambda handler and makes it smarter automatically setting up the logger with capturing of environment variables.

 Example: